- Overview: Czech Republic

 - insurance contributions

-- refreshment/beverages at workplace
+- refreshment/beverages at the workplace

 Certain companies also offer temporary accommodation or housing allowances, recreation in the company’s facilities or holiday allowances, or free tickets by companies operating regular public transportation.